-The 3rd, 4th, 5th, 9th, 10th, 11th person introduces themselves and all I could hear, that is of course if I could hear them at all from across the room, was “Hi I’m blah, blah, blah, and I work for blah, blah, blah.”
+The 3rd, 4th, 5th, 9th, 10th, and 11th persons introduced themselves, and all I could hear—that is, of course, if I could hear them at all from across the room—was “Hi, I’m blah, blah, blah, and I work for blah, blah, blah.”

-No one giving anyone any reason to make a bee-line across the room to connect with them.
+There was not one person providing incentive for anyone else to make a bee-line across the room to talk with them.

-At this point I’m cringing with disgust at their own lack of enthusiasm and confidence in who they are and what they bring to the table… while at the same time, selfishly elated with the potential of all these prospects that could definitely benefit from some of my coaching services.
+At this point, I’m cringing with disgust at their lack of enthusiasm and confidence in who they are and what they bring to the table.
+While at the same time, selfishly elated with the potential of all these prospects that could benefit from some of my coaching services.

 Wait...
 There's Some Possibility Here

-So finally a star arises at around number 15.
-This guy took the time to eloquently state who he was, what he did, who he did it for, and a small bit on why everyone in his target market would be crazy to do business with anyone but him.
+So finally, a star arises at around number 15.
+This guy took the time to eloquently state who he was, what he did, who he did it for, and a tiny bit about why everyone in his target market would be crazy to do business with anyone but him.

-Then unfortunately the 16th, 17th, 25th, 26th all went back to the original boring formula.
-Then boom… finally another rising star!
-Long story short, not including me, there were a measly 3 out of maybe 50 people who at least did a half-way decent job of creating interest in them for the group.
-This was not good!
-Hence my inspiration for what follows in this article… 3 tips to pump up the delivery of your introduction at networking events.
+Then, unfortunately, the 16th, 17th, 25th, and 26th all returned to the original boring formula.
+Then boom!
+Finally, another rising star!
+Long story short, not including me, there were a measly 3 out of maybe 50 people who at least did a halfway decent job of creating interest in them for the group; This was not good!
+Hence my inspiration for what follows—3 tips to introduce yourself better at networking events.

 3 Tips To Improve Your Elevator Speech